stain/s11.no/content/2022/prov/2013/what-can-provenance-do-for-me/index.md

 Also available on [Slideshare](http://www.slideshare.net/soilandreyes/20130321-what-can-provenance-do-for-me), [pdf](2013-03-21-OSD-Bremen-Stian-What%20can%20provenance%20do%20for%20me.pdf) and as [pptx](2013-03-21-OSD-Bremen-Stian-What%20can%20provenance%20do%20for%20me.pptx).

-The above presentation was originally given at the _Metagenomics, metagenetics and Pylogenetic workflows for Ocean Sampling Day Workshop _at [Max Planck Institute for Marine Microbiology](http://www.mpi-bremen.de/en/Home.html) on 2013-03-21 by Stian Soiland-Reyes.
-Reuse allowed under the [Creative Commons Attribution license](http://creativecommons.org/licenses/by/3.0/)
+The above presentation was originally given at the _Metagenomics, metagenetics and Pylogenetic workflows for Ocean Sampling Day Workshop_ at [Max Planck Institute for Marine Microbiology](http://www.mpi-bremen.de/en/Home.html) on 2013-03-21 by Stian Soiland-Reyes.
+Reuse allowed under the [Creative Commons Attribution license 3.0](http://creativecommons.org/licenses/by/3.0/).